ecoecooooo/my-first-repo/README.md

 # First repository
-The remote repository that starts it all.
+The remote repository that started it all.